ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Select Core Team will meet prior to each of the scheduled DevCon events for team building, In person collaboration and presentation preparation.
 The Core Team will participate in conference events in constructive ways.
-A budget for Conference participation is provided in Table 3. below.
+A budget for Conference participation is provided in Table 4. below.

-* Table 3.
-Conference Budget (One-Time)
+**Table 4.
+Conference Budget (One-Time)**

 | Description                          | Accommodations | Amount (USD) |
 |:------------------------------------ |:-------------- | ------------:|